maker-ATOM/spark/README.md

   </tr>
 </table>

-    - **Milestones:** milestones.py (Stores robot after every interval so in case of failure the robot can start from the milestone instead of home pose )
+<br>   └── Milestones: milestones.py (Stores robot after every interval so in case of failure the robot can start from the milestone instead of home pose)